Jazzinghen/2021-AoC/README.md

+# Jazzinghen's AOC 2021 - Rust

+I am doing this in my free time whenever I have the energies.
+Rust hates me.

-# Advent of Code Rust Template
+## Advent of Code Rust Template

-Advent of Code Rust template from https://aoc-templates.util.repl.co/
+Advent of Code Rust template from [https://aoc-templates.util.repl.co/]